Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 Butterfly Valve Motor

-The valve inside the electronic throttle body is powered by a motor.
+The valve inside the electronic throttle body is driven by a motor.

 Because the throttle position sensor (TPS) data doesn’t correspond to the accelerator pedal position sensor readings, the ETC light comes on.